forbearing/k8s/README.md

     - GetPods(): get all pods ownerd by a deployment
     - GetRS(): get all replicaset ownerd by a deployment
     - GetPVC()/GetPV(): Get PVC/PV mounted by a deployment
-    - IsReady(): check if a deployment is ready/available/rollout finished.
+    - IsReady(): check if a deployment is ready/available/rollout update finished.
-    - WaitReady(): block here until a deployment is ready/available/rollout finished.
+    - WaitReady(): block here until a deployment is ready/available/rollout update finished.

 ### pod handler examples